Subscribe

 • Spots functional and non-functional defects

-The job of a software tester is to verify whether an application meets the requirements — both functional and non-functional ones.
+The job of a quality assurance engineer is to verify whether an application meets the requirements—both functional and non-functional.
 Functional requirements define what an application should do, while non-functional requirements specify how it should do that.
-To verify both, test engineers run various checks, followed by analyzing the test results and reporting on the application quality.
+To verify both, QA specialists run various checks, followed by analyzing the test results and reporting on the application quality.

-They verify an application from different angles — be it functionality, usability, security, or performance (hence, many types of testing).
-To keep track of the executed checks and ensure that all of the requirements are covered with tests, QA specialists may create different kinds of testing documentation — from test scenarios to test protocols to test results reports.
+They evaluate an application from different angles—be it functionality, usability, security, or performance (hence, many types of testing).
+To keep track of the executed checks and ensure that all the requirements are covered with tests, QA specialists may create different kinds of testing documentation—from test scenarios to test protocols to test results reports.
 And experienced QA engineers design and implement quality assurance processes and procedures that help prevent defects at later stages of development.

 Test automation engineer

-• Write and maintain test scripts for automated testing
+• Writes and maintains test scripts for automated testing

 DevOps engineer